How To Stand Out In Hospitality Marketing

 First thing’s first; what do you envisage looking like in the future?
 Jot down all the things you would like to have achieved, what your business model will look like, what staffing requirements that you would require and if needed, sources of funding.

-From there you can work backwards to determine what steps you need to take to achieve all of the markers you have set yourself.
+From there you can work backwards to determine what steps you need to take to achieve it all.

-This article was written by VerriBerri, a marketing and PR agency based near London who working with clients throughout the hospitality industry across the UK.
+This article was written by VerriBerri, a marketing and PR agency based near London who work with clients throughout the hospitality industry across the UK.